cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 ---

-*i no longer feel much of what has been stated here, neither did i ever believe all this at once simultaneously, but it does provide a reliable time capsule for my experiences at the time*
+*i no longer feel much of what has been stated here, neither did i ever believe all this at once simultaneously, but it does provide a reliable time capsule for my experience*

 [Created 14 Oct 2025, Compiled 1 Jan 2026] [tw: discussion of abuse] [unlisted] [bi-pædo groomer 666 iꝬ typing...]